laurabejder/OPMs-and-Universities/README.md

 ### Updating the data

-updating the data as we receive new responses to our FOIA requests – contracts that are extentet or renewed.
-- new expiration dates, new contract content, new contracts added.
+The data has been updated as new contracts were obtained.
+If the contract has been extentet or renewed, new expiration dates, new contract content, new contracts were added.

 #### Updated invisibility meassurement
-We have updated the invisibility meassurement.

-WHERE DID WE FIND THE INFORMATION AND HOW DID WE FIND IT?
-ADD DATES FOR DATA COLLECTION!
+The invisibility meassurement has been updated.

+To see whether the partnerships would be visible to a student looking for information on the program, advanced Google searches were run in the Fall of 2022.
+This was done by scanning each university's web domain for any mention of the OPM's name.

     0 - There is no mention of the partnership on University program website, may have 1 press release from the provost, head of university, etc when the partnership began, but definitely